a-r-m-i-n/ddev-for-typo3-extensions/README.md

 > bash: ./install-v10: /bin/bash^M: bad interpreter: No such file or directory

 your host system is probably Windows based.
-This issue occures, when the shell scripts got wrong line endings (wrong: CRLF, correct: LF).
+This issue occurs, when the shell scripts got wrong line endings (wrong: CRLF, correct: LF).
 On Windows, Git changes the line-endings by default, if `git config core.autocrlf` is not set to ``false``.